 Students have the right to know the completion rate for the program.

-The nursing program has Full Approval Status from the Massachusetts Board of Registration in Nursing.
-The nursing program is accredited by the Accreditation Commission for Education in Nursing Inc., (ACEN) 3343 Peachtree Road NE, Suite 850, Atlanta, GA, 30326, (404) 975-5000 www.acenursing.org.
+The nursing program has Full Approval Status from the Massachusetts Board of Regisration in Nursing.
+The nursing program is accredited by the Accreditation Commission for Education in Nursing Inc., (ACEN) 3390 Peachtree Road NE, Suite 1400, Atlanta, GA, 30326, (404) 975-5000, https://www.acenursing.org/

 The institution is accredited by the New England Association of Schools and Colleges (NEASC) Commission on Public Schools Committee on Technical and Career Institutions.